 Daedunsan was probably the more popular mountain I’ve been to so far in Korea compared with Namwon’s little hiking trails, Baemsagol Valley in Jirisan, and Naejangsan near Jeongup.
 There were definitely more hikers, even in the rain, and the cable car we took up (not ONLY because we were lazy, I promise!) actually had a queue system, so we had to wait about an hour after we got our tickets for each spot.
 We wound up getting lunch while we waited and some coffee on our way down.

 This is a pretty easy day trip.
 We came from about two hours away.
-We were able to stop in Jeonju, shop, and still be home by bed time!
-You could easily incorporate it into a visit down to Jeollabuk.
-However I definitely suggest going when the weather is good.
+We were able to stop in Jeonju, shop, and still be home by bedtime!
+You could easily incorporate it into a visit down to Jeollabukdo in general.
+However, I definitely suggest going when the weather is good.
 I can’t imagine actually hiking and reaching the top to be blocked by super thick fog!
-I’m going to try and challenge myself to hike this later in the winter or early spring.

 MORE ON HIKING DAEDUNSAN